-The Iowa Cattlemen's Association works with several other organizations that also support the beef industry.
+The Iowa Cattlemen's Association (ICA) works with several other organizations that also support the beef industry.

 County Cattlemen's Associations